Examining workplace

 challenges.
 Reducing negative communication and looking for framed practices to

-create dominance and shame will mitigate the triggers that stimulate a bully’s
+create dominance and shame will mitigate the triggers that stimulate bullying-type aggressive behaviors. -Dr. Stewart

 The book An Organizational Approach to Workplace Bullying examines organizational culture and wellness in the presence of bully triads.
 The book includes ideas for assessment and performance improvement concerning organizational culture.
 The book addresses possible approaches to improve workplace culture and organizational wellness and to create bully-free environments.